Student bus pass guide

 Oyster cards can be loaded up with travelcards and passes (daily, weekly or longer).
 They can also be loaded with cash and used to pay as you go.

-Bus journeys in London have some handy fare caps to help you save money on travel.
+Bus journeys in London have fare caps to help you save money on travel.

-A single bus journey costs a flat rate of £1.50, no matter how far you're travelling.
-And, if your balance or travel card runs out, you can make one more trip without adding funds so you won't get stranded somewhere.
+A single bus journey costs a flat rate of £1.75, no matter how far you're travelling.
+And, if your balance or travel card runs out, you can make one extra trip without adding funds so you won't get stranded somewhere.

 You can bag 30% off travel cards and bus/tram passes with an 18+ Student Oyster Card.
 It costs £20 and you'll need a London address, proof of student status and a recent photo to get one.

-If you've got a 16-25 railcard you can link it to your Oyster card, and combine discounts to get 34% off some off-peak fares.
+If you've got a 16–25 Railcard, you can link it to your Oyster card, and combine discounts to get a third off some off-peak fares and daily caps.

 Check out our London student city guide for more information on getting the most out of the capital.